West, Texas: 2013 explosion

-On April 17, 2013, a fire broke out at West Fertilizer Co., a fertilizer plant on the north side of town that stored ammonium nitrate, a fertilizer that can be used as an explosive.
+On April 17, 2013, a fire broke out at West Fertilizer Co., a fertilizer plant on the north side of town that stored ammonium nitrate, a fertilizer that can also be used as an explosive.
 The fire triggered two explosions milliseconds apart from one another.
-The massive blast killed 15 people, including 12 first responders, and injured at least 200.
+The massive blasts killed 15 people, including 12 first responders, and injured at least 200.
 It destroyed nearby schools, an apartment complex, and a nursing home and damaged hundreds of homes in the surrounding area.

 The explosion, which measured as a 2.1 magnitude earthquake, garnered much media attention.
 President Barack Obama and Texas Gov. Rick Perry attended the memorial for first responders.

-A month-long investigation ruled the cause of the explosion undetermined because multiple possible causes could not be ruled out.
+A month-long investigation found that the cause of the explosion was undetermined, because multiple possible causes could not be ruled out.
 The lingering possibilities include arson, an electrical glitch or a golf cart that overheated.

-It was later concluded that the reason for the April 17, 2013 blast was a fire that accidentally ignited inside, causing the fertilizer plant to explode.

 In 2016 the Bureau of Alcohol, Tobacco, Firearms and Explosives concluded that the fire that caused the explosion was set deliberately.
 However ATF never presented any evidence of arson.
 A comprehensive investigation by the U.S. Chemical Safety and Hazard Investigation Board (CSB) publicized in 2016 did not find any evidence of foul play.
-The causes of the explosion and recommendations for prevention can be found in www.CSB.gov under West Fertilizer Company (Completed Investigations).
+The causes of the explosion and recommendations for prevention can be found on www.CSB.gov under West Fertilizer Company (Completed Investigations).